janniemann/prepro/README.md

     ./prepro example3

-just to show the power of lua.
+just to show the power of lua, example 3 combines the preprocessor with the data description example from pil, found here: https://www.lua.org/pil/10.1.html

 ## License